bandanna2k/parkrun-stats/README.md

 - Unique runners at course / Add unique runs for runners / Add unique runs to Most Events???

 ## Issues Completed

+- Top 10 at course surely can be done with 1 processor
+  Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
+  (Stalled until we can confirm this doesn't take that long, waiting until June 2nd, top 10 DAO might not be needed anymore.

 - 30/9/2024 Speed stats for the year
   Generate files DONE